 ITSM teams should look at the information they can glean from security teams to include IT asset and configuration details.
 On the other end, security teams should provide information on the potential risk level that a vulnerability represents.
 This type of information sharing and visibility across tools can help both sides to prioritize fixes.

-Knowing where to put your efforts
+Knowing where to put your efforts across ITSM and Security

 When it comes to security and risks, prioritization is a huge headache for enterprises.
 The number of vulnerabilities and patches coming to fruition every day makes it difficult and overwhelming to rank issues based on the risk they pose to your specific environment.
 Without tailored guidance, teams could spend a significant amount of their time on lower-level issues or on those that might seem more of a risk to the business than they actually are.
 Having information around prioritization available to both security teams and the ITSM function will enable the organization to understand which risks to consider first and how the two teams can collaborate to mitigate the most pressing threats.In this article @MehulRevankar discusses how latest research puts a significant emphasis on getting the basics right when it comes to collaboration between #security and #ITSM.
 Click To Tweet